Unfair Treatment at Work in the UK

 A staff member may raise this informally.
 They are also within their right to raise a formal grievance against the line manager or someone they believe is treating them unfairly.

-When an employee approaches you with a grievance, hold a hearing to work out the details of their own grievance procedure.
+When an employee approaches you with a grievance, employers will need to follow their own grievance procedures when they receive a grievance.
 Then investigate their claims and come to an outcome.

 Lead by example